Ibec Europe & Global Focus

-Welcome to the summer edition of Ibec Europe & Global Focus, our quarterly overview of major issues impacting Irish business at EU and global level.
+Welcome to the 18th edition of Ibec Europe & Global Focus, our publication on the major issues impacting business at an EU and international level.

-As always, Ibec members are encouraged to engage with our EU & International Affairs team in Brussels and Dublin on any of the points discussed.
+Please contact our EU & International Affairs team in Brussels or Dublin if you wish to further discuss any of the items covered.